 Alex Heeney, Orla Smith, and Lindsay Pugh write about the best cinematography of 2020 and why they love it.
+Our picks for the best cinematography include Monkey Beach, Nadia Butterfly, and First Cow.
 This is part of our 2020 wrap up series.

 At Seventh Row, we pride ourselves on seeking out the best hidden gems that nobody’s talking about to ensure that our readers never miss a great film again.